 - diagnosis of dislocations – an x-ray examination can reveal if the bones of a joint are abnormally positioned

 - as a surgical tool – to help the surgeon accurately perform the operation.
 For example, x-ray images taken during orthopaedic surgery show if the fracture is aligned or if the implanted device (such as an artificial joint) is in position.
-X-rays may also be used in other surgical procedures for the same purpose
+X-rays may also be used in other surgical procedures for a similar purpose

-- diagnosis of bone or joint conditions – for example, some types of cancer or arthritis
+- diagnosis of bone or joint conditions – for example, some types of cancer, arthritis or osteoporosis

 - diagnosis of chest conditions – such as pneumonia, lung cancer, emphysema or heart failure

-- detection of foreign objects – for example, bullet fragments or swallowed coins.
+- detection of foreign objects – for example, metal fragments or swallowed coins.

 Medical issues with x-ray examinations